Report: Hackers Steal, Publish Data on Thousands of Federal Agents, Police Officers Across US

 Advertisement

 The hackers used publicly known exploits, TechCrunch wrote, which means that the websites in question were likely not up to date.
 The hackers provided evidence to TechCrunch they had hacked other organizations, like Taiwanese manufacturer FoxConn.
-They also updated one of the FBINAA
+They also updated one of the FBINAA websites mid-conversation as evidence of their claims.

 The news was independently confirmed by the Associated Press, which said it found at least 1,400 unique records of personnel with the “FBI, Secret Service, Capital Police, and other federal agencies, as well as police and sheriffs’ deputies in North Carolina and Florida” in the files.
 A Twitter account associated with the hackers stated they are located in Ukraine.